View this location and get directions from Yahoo!

 to Interstate 10, which makes us easily accessible for residents of New Orleans, Metairie, and the surrounding areas.
 The facility we are located in also offers a variety of separate activities that siblings may enjoy including GymRompers, baby yoga, music classes, and a preschool

-for typical hearing children.
+for typical developing children.

 Our mission is to teach children who are deaf and hard of hearing to communicate through spoken language, to understand when others talk with them, and to be fully integrated with hearing children in their home, neighborhood, and community.